(Note: The following post was originally published in Nov. 2016 and updated in Oct. 2017)

 Did we miss a song?
 Let us know what’s on your Bourbon Trail Playlist on Twitter or Facebook.

 Allow us to plan your next Bourbon Adventure tour!
 Mint Julep Tours is the only dedicated tour company focused on The Kentucky Bourbon Trail®.
 Based in Louisville, Kentucky we offer Custom and Public Bourbon Distillery Tours as well as unique Exclusive Experiences, Horse Farm Tours, Culinary Tours, and Louisville City Tours.
 As a truly one-of-a-kind tour and destination management company, Mint Julep Tours also offers transportation and event planning services with a focus on Special Events, Corporate Outings and Bachelor/Bachelorette Parties.

-Specialty horse and bourbon-related gifts are available at the Mint Julep Tours retail store inside the Galt House on the third floor of the Rivue Tower at 140 North 4th Street Suite 326, Louisville, KY 40202.
+Specialty horse and bourbon-related gifts are available at the Mint Julep Tours retail store inside the Galt House how long does steroids stay in your system on the third floor of the Rivue Tower at 140 North 4th Street Suite 326, Louisville, KY 40202.
 502-583-1433 Ext.
 106.

 Written by Phil Kollin – Mint Julep Tours Driver & Guide